-All children affected by child-on-child abuse will be supported by the DSL or DDSL and support from external agencies will be sought, as appropriate.
+All children affected by child-on-child abuse will be supported by the school Inclusion Team and support from external agencies will be sought, as appropriate.
 "Victims" will be reassured that they are being taken seriously and that they will be supported and kept safe.
-The school recognises that children with special educational needs and disabilities or certain health conditions can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children, this would involve providing Nurture sessions.
-Work around self-esteem, dealing with anxiety, self-regulation, protective behaviours, sharing worries or friendship skills.
+The school recognises that children with special educational needs and disabilities or certain health conditions can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children.